 - Once you are logged into your CashCourse Profile, ensure you are "Home."

-- Choose "Lauren Garrett" as your professor and "Submit" your selection.
+- Choose "Lauren Garrett" as your Instructor or School Administrator and "Submit" your selection.

 - The time frame of your request will determine which assignments are available for participation (see below).